ncatlab/nlab-content/pages/0/7/9/6/6970/content.md

 To be finished...
 \end{proof}

-Since [[function types]] are negative types, we first present the typal computation rule for the elimination rule of function types
+Since [[function types]] are negative types, we first present the typal congruence rule for the elimination rule of function types

 \begin{theorem}
 Given types $A$ and $B$, functions $f:A \to B$ and $g:A \to B$ and an identification $p:f =_{A \to B} g$ there are families of identifications $x:A \vdash \mathrm{compelim}(f, g, p)(x):f(x) =_B g(x)$.
 \end{theorem}

 \begin{proof}
-We simply define the dependent function $\mathrm{compelim}$ to be happly, which is inductively defined on [[identity types]].
+We simply define the dependent function $\mathrm{compelim}$ to be the canonical inductively defined function $\mathrm{idtohomotopy}$ which takes identifications between functions to homotopies between functions.
 \end{proof}

-The next is the typal computation rule for the introduction rule of function types.
+The next is the typal congruence rule for the introduction rule of function types.
 However, unlike the case for the other two rules, one needs function extensionality.

 \begin{theorem}
 Assuming [[function extensionality]], given types $A$ and $B$, families of elements $x:A \vdash b(x):B$ and $x:A \vdash b'(x):B$, and families of [[identifications]] $x:A \vdash p(x):b(x) =_B b'(x)$, there is an identification